toitlang/.github/profile/README.md

 Get started with the Toit platform by [downloading](https://github.com/toitlang/jaguar#how-do-i-use-it) the open source Jaguar tooling — and experience live reloading on your ESP32s today.

-Running code on your devices is as easy as pie through Jaguar and all communication is local to :
+Running code on your devices is as easy as pie through Jaguar and you do not need any cloud connectivity:
+:

 ``` sh